Boson Protocol Hits Market Capitalization of $62.68 Million (BOSON)

-Boson Protocol (CURRENCY:BOSON) traded 2.6% lower against the dollar during the 1 day period ending at 23:00 PM E.T. on August 28th.
-Boson Protocol has a total market cap of $62.68 million and approximately $2.60 million worth of Boson Protocol was traded on exchanges in the last day.
-One Boson Protocol coin can now be purchased for $1.61 or 0.00003308 BTC on popular cryptocurrency exchanges.
-In the last week, Boson Protocol has traded 12.6% lower against the dollar.
+Boson Protocol (CURRENCY:BOSON) traded 2.6% lower against the U.S. dollar during the 24 hour period ending at 17:00 PM ET on August 30th.
+One Boson Protocol coin can now be bought for $1.61 or 0.00003308 BTC on cryptocurrency exchanges.
+During the last week, Boson Protocol has traded 12.6% lower against the U.S. dollar.
+Boson Protocol has a market capitalization of $62.68 million and approximately $2.60 million worth of Boson Protocol was traded on exchanges in the last 24 hours.

 - Dash (DASH) traded 2% lower against the dollar and now trades at $236.30 or 0.00484398 BTC.